-Server Health Checks
+eDirectory Health Checks

-Novell[®] eDirectory[TM] 8.8 provides a diagnostic tool to help you determine whether your server health is safe.
+Novell[®] eDirectory[TM] 8.8 provides a diagnostic tool to help you determine whether your eDirectory health is safe.
 The primary use of this tool is to check if the health of the server is safe before upgrading.

-The health checks run by default with every upgrade and they occur before the actual package upgrade.
+eDirectory health checks are run by default with every upgrade and they occur before the actual package upgrade.
 However, you can run the diagnostic tool, ndscheck (or dscheck on NetWare), to do the health checks at anytime.